vafakaramzadegan/EasyDraw/README.md

 import EasyDraw as ed
 ```

-Then, you need to declare two functions:
+Then, you need to simply declare two functions:

 ```python
 def setup(app):